-BIM (Building Information Modeling) can be thought of as one of the aspects of globalization whereby international teams work in synergy towards the completion of mega construction projects in the AEC (Architects, Engineering and Construction) industry.
+BIM (Building Information Modeling) can be thought of as one of the driving forces of globalization whereby international teams work in synergy towards the completion of major construction projects in the AEC (Architects, Engineering and Construction) industry.
 Globalization refers to the interdependence and integration of world economies and cultures in a quest to improve the standard of living across the globe.

-The AEC industry plays an integral role in the growth of the global economy with a contribution of about 6% of global GDP.
+Given the aforementioned statistics, it is clear that the AEC industry plays a remarkable part in global economy albeit not so huge mainly due to time-tested methodologies that are still largely used in some construction markets.
+The AEC industry contributes about 6% of global GDP.
 This is equivalent to about $10 trillion of global GDP.
-This value of contribution shows how significant the AEC industry is to world’s economy.
-However, the industry has not been realizing its full potential due to its old-age methodologies of undertaking projects.
-It is still lagging behind compared to other industries although it remains the cornerstone of global economy since many industries rely on engineering and construction infrastructure and facilities.
+However, the industry is still lagging behind compared to other industries although it remains the cornerstone of global economy since many industries rely on engineering and construction infrastructure and facilities.

 Impact of BIM in constructions across the globe